-Insofar as they are also mentioned in the Higher Education and Research Act, the concepts used in these regulations will have the same meaning as in this Act.
+Insofar as they are also mentioned in the Higher Education and Research Act and/or the structure regulations of Radboud University, the concepts used in aforementioned Act and/or regulations will have the same meaning as in this Act.
 In these regulations the following definitions apply:

-- a. the Act: the Higher Education and Scientific Research Act of October 8, 1992 (GG 593) as it currently reads; - b. programme: the Master's degree programme as referred to in Article 7.3a, paragraph 1 under b of the Act; - c. component: an educational unit as referred to in Article 7.3, paragraph 2 and 3 under the Act; - d. student: anyone enrolled at Radboud University Nijmegen for participation in a degree programme and/or in the interim and final examinations of the programme; - e. practical: a practical exercise as referred to in Art.
-7.13, paragraph 2 under d of the Act, in one of the following forms: - writing a thesis; - writing a paper, carrying out a project, or developing an analytical design; - carrying out an analytical design or a research assignment; - conducting a literary study; - writing a computer programme - doing an internship; - taking part in fieldwork or excursions; - carrying out experiments; - taking part in another educational activity aimed at acquiring certain skills; - f. interim examination: an examination testing the knowledge, understanding and skills of the student in relation to a certain unit of study as well as an assessment of the results of that test by at least one examiner designated by the Examination Board; - g. examination: a review of the student's academic achievements, in which the Examination Board assesses whether or not all interim examinations of the units of study that are part of the Master's programme have been successfully completed, insofar as the Examination Board has not determined that the examination also includes an examination by the Examination Board, testing the knowledge, understanding and skills of the candidate as well as an assessment of the results of that test (in accordance with Article 7.10 of the Act); - h.
-Examination Board: the Examination board of the programme set up in accordance with
+- a. the Act: the Higher Education and Scientific Research Act of October 8, 1992 (GG 593) as it currently reads; - b. programme: the Master's degree programme as referred to in Article 7.3a, paragraph 1 under b of the Act; - c. component: an educational unit as referred to in Article 7.3, paragraph 2 and 3 under the Act; - d. student: anyone enrolled at Radboud University for participation in a degree programme and/or in the interim and final examinations of the programme; - e. practical: a practical exercise as referred to in Art.
+7.13, paragraph 2 under d of the Act, in one of the following forms: - writing a thesis; - writing a paper, carrying out a project, or developing an analytical design; - carrying out an analytical design or a research assignment; - conducting a literary study; - writing a computer programme - doing an internship; - taking part in fieldwork or excursions; - carrying out experiments; - taking part in another educational activity aimed at acquiring certain skills; - f. interim examination: an examination testing the knowledge, understanding and skills of the student in relation to a certain unit of study as well as an assessment of the results of that test by at least one examiner designated by the Examination Board; - g. examination: a review of the student's academic achievements, in which the Examination

+Board assesses whether or not all interim examinations of the units of study that are part of the Master's programme have been successfully completed, insofar as the Examination Board has not determined that the examination also includes an examination by the Examination Board, testing the knowledge, understanding and skills of the candidate as well as an assessment of the results of that test (in accordance with Article 7.10 of the Act);

-- Article 7.12 of the Act; - i. examiner: the person designated by the Examination Board in accordance with Article 7.12 of the Act who administers the interim examinations; - j.
-EC: credits in accordance with the European Credit Transfer System, 1 EC is equal to 28 hours of study; - k. track: a cohesive specialisation within the Master's programme that has been approved as such by the Faculty Board; - 1. obtaining a degree (Article 4.1): the declaration of the Examination Board that the requirements for the diploma have been met; - m. working day: Monday to Friday, except statutory holidays and other days marked as collective holidays by the RU; - n.
-Prospectus: the prospectus for one of the programmes as referred to in article 1.1 containing specific information about the Master's programme; - o. institution: Radboud University Nijmegen; - p. faculty: Faculty of Science.
+- h.
+Examination Board: the Examination board of the programme set up in accordance with Article 7.12 of the Act; - i. examiner: the person designated by the Examination Board in accordance with Article 7.12 of the Act who administers the interim examinations; - j.
+EC: European Credits, the unit used to indicate the study load in accordance with the European Credit Transfer System.
+1 EC is equal to 28 hours of study; - k. specialisation: a cohesive specialized programme within the Master's programme that has been approved as such by the Faculty Board; - 1. obtaining a degree (Article 4.1): the declaration of the Examination Board that the requirements for the diploma have been met; - m. working day: Monday to Friday, except statutory holidays and other days marked as collective holidays by the RU; - n.
+Prospectus: the prospectus for one of the programmes as referred to in article 1.1 containing specific information about the Master's programme; - o. institution: Radboud University Nijmegen; - p. faculty: Faculty of Science; - q. free choice electives: university component enabling assessment.

-Article 1.3 The Master's programmes and tracks
+Article 1.3 The Master's programmes and specialisations